constraintAutomaton/parallel-execution-ltqp-desa/content/introduction.md

 This choice of architecture could have the consequence of accumulating significantly more surplus execution time due to a non-optimal query plan compared to a parallel architecture particularly given a large number of data sources and of triple to process.

 More concretely our research question is the following.
-Is the accumulation of idle time caused by the fetching of online documents (HTTP requests time) the cause of the statistical difference of query execution time between the ideal query plan (from an oracle) and the concrete implementation of the query engine in the context of <q>Decentralized Environment[s] with structural assumptions</q>[](cite:cites Taelman2023)?
+Is the suraccumulation of idle time caused by the fetching of online documents (HTTP requests time) in one execution thread the cause of the statistical difference of query execution time between the ideal query plan (from an oracle) and the concrete implementation of the query engine in the context of <q>Decentralized Environment[s] with structural assumptions</q>[](cite:cites Taelman2023)?